ddablib/ddablib.github.io/WdwState/faqs.md

 # Windows State Components FAQ

 This page has some frequently asked questions about the DelphiDabbler [Window State Components](https://delphidabbler.com/software/wdwstate).

-You can also try the components' [documentation](https://delphidabbler.com/url/wdwstate-docs).
+> If you don't find an answer then read the component's [documentation](../WdwState/index.md).
+If you still have no luck then you can read how to [ask a question](../faqs.md#cant-find-an-answer).

 ## Contents